Who Can Declare Chapter 13 Bankruptcy? Find Out If You Qualify

 Credit Counseling

 You’ll need to take a credit counseling course from a court-approved agency before filing for Chapter 13 bankruptcy.
+This course helps you understand your financial situation, including the impact of bankruptcy on your credit report.
 The goal here is to help debtors grasp their financial circumstances and consider options to bankruptcy.

 In certain situations, the agency may create a debt management plan which must be submitted to the court if the debtor moves forward with Chapter 13.
 There are cases where exceptions apply such as during emergencies or when there are limited approved agencies available for counseling services, as determined by the U.S. trustee.